nonblocking/mashroom/packages/plugin-packages/mashroom-remote-package-scanner-kubernetes/README.md

 This plugin scans for remote plugin packages in a Kubernetes cluster.
 It *watches* Kubernetes namespaces and services with given labels which will be checked for plugins.

+It also watches Pods for new image versions and removes plugin packages if no running Pod can be found.

+> [!IMPORTANT]
+> A remote plugin package **must** expose a */mashroom.json* file and/or a */package.json* file containing the plugin description.

 Currently, only the following plugin types are known to be supported:

 * portal-app